 program for Windows that visualizes particle swarm optimization

-over multiple criteria and multiple objectives.
-This program is a
+(PSO) over multiple criteria and multiple objectives.
+This program

-teaching tool for showing how PSO runs and quickly visualizing a
+is a good teaching tool for showing how PSO runs and quickly

 ||By Mauricio Zambrano-Bigiarini and Rodrigo Rojas.
 A newly developed package for the calibration/optimisation of environmental and other real-world models that need to be executed from the system console. hydroPSO is model-independent, allowing the user to easily interface any computer simulation model with the optimisation engine, through the model's own input and output files.
 It implements a state-of-the-art PSO algorithm (SPSO-2011 and SPSO-2007 capable), with several fine-tuning options (topologies, boundary conditions, initialisations, etc) and PSO variants available to customise the optimisation engine to different applications.
 User-friendly plotting functions facilitate the interpretation and assessment of the optimisation results. hydroPSO is parallel-capable, to alleviate the computational burden of complex models with "long" execution time.||2012-12-21